 In order to help prevent the spread of COVID-19 and to protect public and staff health, benches, water fountains and the Gateway Interpretive Center remain closed.
 Restrooms are now reopened.
 The parking lot is now open.
 Trails remain open to hikers, cyclists, and equestrians if you maintain at least 6 feet / 2 meters from others.
 There are now two, one-way trail route options (see below).
 There is no parking along Arastradero Rd. or Page Mill Rd.
-We want to encourage people to stay close to home.

 ONE-WAY TRAIL ROUTES CLICK HERE FOR MAP

 Most of Redtail loop is now one-way.
 Start at parking lot and begin behind buildings.
 One-way trail route ends at Portola Pastures Trail crosswalk area near Arastradero Road. (one-way route distance approximately 1 mile)

 Acorn Trail to a portion of Meadowlark Trail.
 Begin at Arastradero Creek Trail and Acorn and continue to end, make a right and continue down Meadowlark meets De Anza Trail. (one-way route distance approximately 0.6 miles)

 Please respect other park visitors and keep at least 6 feet apart if not of the same household.
 When letting others pass on trails, be aware of snakes, ticks, Poison Oak and your footing when making room off the trail.

 In order to help stop the spread of COVID-19 and protect the health of the public and staff, please follow the Santa Clara County Public Health Order.
 Thank you for your understanding.